EasyIME/PIME/README.md

 *   ChewingTextService contains an implementation of Windows text service for libchewing using libIME.
 *   chewingwrapper contains a C++ wrapper for libchewing.

-All parts are licensed under GNU LGPLv2 license.
+All parts are licensed under GNU LGPL v2.1 license.

 # Development